Vignesh-S-Ai/ThreadPool/README.md

 ├── Condition Variable (std::condition_variable)
 └── Graceful Shutdown (std::atomic<bool>)

+---

 ## Key Components

-- **Worker Threads**
+### Worker Threads
 A fixed number of threads that continuously fetch and execute tasks from the shared queue.

-- **Task Queue**
+### Task Queue
 Stores pending jobs submitted to the thread pool.

-- **Mutex & Condition Variable**
+### Mutex & Condition Variable
 Synchronize access to the task queue and prevent busy waiting.

-- **Graceful Shutdown Mechanism**
+### Graceful Shutdown Mechanism
 Ensures all worker threads exit cleanly when the thread pool is destroyed.

 ---

 ## Design Decisions

-- Used **condition variables** instead of busy-waiting to reduce CPU usage.
+- Used **condition variables** instead of busy waiting to reduce CPU usage
-- Protected shared state using **mutex locks** to ensure thread safety.
+- Protected shared state using **mutex locks** to ensure thread safety
-- Employed an **atomic flag** to signal shutdown across all worker threads.
+- Employed an **atomic flag** to signal shutdown across all worker threads
-- Followed a **producer–consumer model** for task submission and execution.
+- Followed the **producer–consumer model** for task submission and execution

 ---